CHIRP: A Fine-Grained Benchmark for Open-Ended Response Evaluation in Vision-Language Models: CHIRP

-To address the drawbacks of existing benchmarks outlined in Section \ref{sec:eval}, we introduce CHIRP, a new evaluation benchmark, which grades long form responses.
+We introduce CHIRP, a new evaluation benchmark, which grades long form responses.
 CHIRP comprises of 104 open ended questions, evaluated by either humans or VLMs.
 These free form questions do not correspond to a single "correct" answer.
 Instead, they require models to generate flexible, creative and complex responses.
 Consequently, we evaluate models using a preference based rating in which two model's responses are compared side by side.
 Instructions on downloading the CHIRP benchmark can be found in Appendix \ref{appendix:chirp}.

+We will show in Section \ref{section:prob_benchmarks} that current benchmarks evaluate models with high variance, making it difficult to accurately rank models with similar performance.
+CHIRP addresses this issue by using significantly fewer but higher-quality prompts and pairwise evaluations to establish a more reliable ranking.